Prahran Arcade: History

 At some point the tall mansard roofs were removed, and the ground level altered with new shopfronts, and a cantilevered verandah added.

 In 1952, wine merchant Dan Murphy started out in the basement, then took over the whole building in 1968.
 He painted the facade in beige and brown, and installed a bistro and pizza bar in the arcade, with seating in the open space.
 That soon gave way to the display of boxes of bulk beer wine and spirits, and the removal of the shopfronts in the arcade.
 In 1978 he rented the former hotel dining room upstairs to artist Howard Arkley, who gained fame in the early 1980s, and from 2008-2016 the same space was occupied by artist David Bromley.

 Dan Murphy's went on to become the major retailer of beer and wine in Melbourne, but left the arcade location in about 2000, and music and electronics retailer JB Hifi took over the space.
 A specialist Dan Murphy wine outlet returned to the basement in 2016, and in 2025 JB HiFi left.
+As at December 2025, Dan Murphy's is back in the building with a retail outlet on ground level.
 Kon Starzynski bought the building in 2005, and funded the complete restoration of the facade in 2021-22, which by then was severely decayed; the work won an Architect's Institute award for heritage for RBA Consultants.
 The first floor front hotel dining room was also restored as a function venue, opening in 2021 as Sophia.